Hagnander/CppND-Capstone-Snake-Game-Updated/README.md

 Besides .cpp files and .h files that matches the classes above and a main.cpp, there is a HighScore.txt with the High-score table.

 ## Addressed rubric points for the project
-The following criteria are addressed:
 ### Loops, Functions, I/O
-The project demonstrates an understanding of C++ functions and control structures.
+- The project demonstrates an understanding of C++ functions and control structures.
-The project reads data from a file and process the data, or the program writes data to a file.
+- The project reads data from a file and process the data, or the program writes data to a file.
-The project accepts user input and processes the input.
+- The project accepts user input and processes the input.
 ### Object Oriented Programming
-The project uses Object Oriented Programming techniques.
+- The project uses Object Oriented Programming techniques.
-Classes use appropriate access specifiers for class members.
+- Classes use appropriate access specifiers for class members.
-Classes abstract implementation details from their interfaces.
+- Classes abstract implementation details from their interfaces.
-Classes encapsulate behavior.
+- Classes encapsulate behavior.
 ### Memory Management
 -
 ### Concurrency
 -

 ## Fix/Feature
-Fix: Corrected bug in starter project from Udacity.
+- Fix: Corrected bug in starter project from Udacity.
 Food could be placed outside the grid in the game.
-Feature: The game has a High-score table and the user enter his/her name before start of game.
+- Feature: The game has a High-score table and the user enter his/her name before start of game.
-Feature: There is a frame surronding the game grid and the player must keep the snake within the frame.
+- Feature: There is a frame surronding the game grid and the player must keep the snake within the frame.

 ## Dependencies for Running Locally
 * cmake >= 3.7